Brett Maher (basketball): Professional career

+Maher played 16 games with Beşiktaş of the Basketbol Süper Ligi in 2005.
+He averaged 5.3 points and 2.2 rebounds per game.

 On 7 February 2009 in front of a sellout crowd in excess of 8,000, the main court of The Dome was renamed The Brett Maher Court in honor of Maher who was playing his last home game before retiring from the NBL at the end of the 2008-09 season.
 The court that now bears his name is the only home court that Maher ever played on during his NBL career as the 36ers had moved to the then named Clipsal Powerhouse from their former home at the Apollo Stadium the same year that Maher started with the club.
-Maher has also been honored as one of only four players to have their number retired by the Adelaide 36ers.
+Maher has also been honored as one of only five players to have their number retired by the Adelaide 36ers.

 Brett Maher retired as the Adelaide 36ers all-time leader in: games played (525), points (8,941), field goals (3,140), field goals attempted (7,072), three points made (1,162), three-point attempts (2,835), assists (2,267) and steals (703).
 He is one of only four players to have won 3 or more NBL championships with the 36ers alongside Mark Davis, Paul Rees and Rupert Sapwell, and one of only two 36ers championship winning captains along with American import Bill Jones who captained the club to its first title in 1986.